Martin Kamburov: Lokomotiv Sofia

 Lokomotiv Sofia signed Martin Kamburov on 9 January 2009 to a three-year deal.
 He was given the number 19 shirt.
 Kamburov had an excellent start to the season, netting 10 goals in just 6 games, including a spectacular hat-trick in Loko Sofia's away game against Levski Sofia on 11 April 2009 to help the team from the Nadezhda district secure a historic 3:0 win.
 Kamburov became the top scorer in the 2008/2009 season in the Bulgarian A Professional Football Group, managing 17 goals in total, a remarkable achievement given that he only played in half of the season's games.

 In the winter of 2009, Kamburov won the best forward of A PFG award once again.
-At around the same time, he was again called up for the Bulgarian national football team, with his selection greeted with enthusiasm by most Bulgarian fans.
+At around the same time, he was again called up for the Bulgaria national football team, with his selection greeted with enthusiasm by most Bulgarian fans.

 Kamburov ended the 2009/2010 season with 29 matches and 16 goals.